Black Mesa Winery

 Northern New Mexico ...
 The Rio Grande, the Rio Chama, Taos, Santa Fe, mountains, pinon trees... and grape vines!
 For more than 400 years grape vines have been grown along the Rio Grande from Velarde to Socorro and Belen.
-Black Mesa Winery in Velarde, half way between Taos and Sante Fe, produces Pinot Grigio, Syrah, Montepulciano, and Riesling grapes ...
-25 wines from grapes grown in Northern, Central, and Southern New Mexico, Sauvignon, Sangiovese, Zinfandel, and Vermentino, semi-sweet sherry, Cosecha Ultima The Velarde Valley produces Riesling, Merlot, Chardonnay, Cabernet Franc, and Syrah with more acres and varietals being planted every year.
+Black Mesa Winery in Velarde, half way between Taos and Santa Fe, grows Pinot Grigio, Syrah, Montepulciano, Albarino, Chardonnay, and Riesling grapes.
+In addition, the Velarde Valley produces Riesling, Merlot, Chardonnay, Cabernet Franc, Syrah, Baco Noire, and Leon Millot with more acres and varietals being planted every year.

 Black Mesa Winery